GenBench/GenBench.github.io/_pages/workshop.md

 ---

 # News
-- The GenBench proceedings can be [found online](https://aclanthology.org/2023.genbench-1.0/), stay tuned for the videos!
+- The GenBench proceedings can be [found online](https://aclanthology.org/2023.genbench-1.0/), the slides of the invited speakers can be found on the [workshop programme page](https://genbench.org/workshop_programme/) stay tuned for the videos!
 - GenBench workshop 1 is a wrap, but good news: we'll be back next year at EMNLP!
 - The programme is online, and the papers for the poster sessions will soon be announced: [https://genbench.org/workshop_programme](https://genbench.org/workshop_programme)
 - Deadline now passed ~~The camera-ready deadline is coming up: October 26.
 You can use 1 extra page (max.
 9) to integrate the reviewers' comments.~~